Degree Audit (Program of Study)

-Graduate transfer credit hours must be earned at another accredited college or university and must be approved by both the Academic Department and the Office of Graduate Studies and Research before they can be applied on a Master's or Specialist's Degree program.
+Graduate transfer credit hours must be earned at another accredited college or university and must be approved by both the Academic Department and the Office of Graduate Studies before they can be applied on a Master's or Specialist's Degree program.
 For programs requiring 30 to 59 credit hours, no more than nine semester credit hours of graduate work may be transferred from outside of the University of Nebraska system (UNO, UNL, UNMC).
 For programs exceeding 59 credit hours, no more than fifteen semester credit hours of graduate work may be transferred from outside the University of Nebraska system.
 These limits do not apply to graduate course work completed at any campus of the University of Nebraska.
 Transfer grades for courses outside the University system must be 3.0 or higher (B- is not accepted).
 Transfer grades from UNO, UNL or UNMC must be 2.0 or higher (C- is not accepted).
-Transfer credit hours will not be applied to a student's program of study until an approved Change in Program of Study form and official transcripts have been received in the Office of Graduate Studies and Research.
+Transfer credit hours will not be applied to a student's program of study until an approved Change in Program of Study form and official transcripts have been received in the Office of Graduate Studies.
 Please refer to "Changes to the Approved Program of Study."

 Only six credit hours of courses designated as credit/no-credit may be applied toward a Master's or Specialist Degree.
 At the graduate level, credit/no credit grading must be a function of the course and may not be the choice of the student.